 Paychecks for all student employees are distributed after 12:30 p.m. on the tenth of each month at the Cashier's Office.
-From 4:30 p.m. to 7:30 p.m., Monday through Thursday, paychecks are available at the switchboard.
 If the tenth of the month should fall on a Saturday or Sunday, the paychecks will be distributed the Friday before.
 After 5 business days, paychecks will be mailed to the address of record.
 Direct deposit stubs are mailed the first day after payday.